trema/trema/features/examples/switch-event/README.md

 Switch events, OpenFlow messages sent from switches on various types of events, are forwarded to Controllers based on the event forwarding entries of each Switch Daemons.
-Initial forwarding entries of a Switch Daemons is derived from the forwarding entries of the Switch Manager, when a switch first connects to trema.
+Initial forwarding entries of a Switch Daemon are derived from the forwarding entries of the Switch Manager, when a switch first connects to trema.

 In other words, configuring Switch Daemon will change the behavior of